skx/rss2email/README.md

   * See [SMTP-setup](#smtp-setup) for details.
 * The ability to include/exclude feed items from the emails.
   * For example receive emails only of feed items that contain the pattern "playstation".
+* A well-behaved HTTP-polling behaviour, using the appropriate cache-related HTTP-headers.